codingjerk/ztd.blunders-web/README.md

 #!bash
 docker-compose up
 ```
+You will get running application server, supporting both mobile and web API.
+To check it just enter to [http://localhost:80](Link URL).
+You should see project welcome page.
 ## Manual installing
 In this article we will cover deployment of Ztd.Blunders server.
 We are focusing on CentOS 7 x64 distribution, however this is not step by step manual.
 Variations are possible and different software versions can cause some problems.